Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

 ## Possible changes :

-- If you want to use `microSD` port :
+- If you want to use `microSD` port, set these values :
   - In Configuration_adv.h : `//#define USB_FLASH_DRIVE_SUPPORT`
   - In Configuration_adv.h : `//#define USE_OTG_USB_HOST`

-- If you want to use `USB` port :
+- If you want to use `USB` port, set these values :
   - In Configuration_adv.h : `#define USB_FLASH_DRIVE_SUPPORT`
   - In Configuration_adv.h : `#define USE_OTG_USB_HOST`